Prepare for payroll year end

 From 20 April If you've had to make corrections to the previous tax year, you can now submit a supplementary FPS to HMRC to notify them.

-By 6 July Report employee expenses and benefits if they aren’t being processed through payroll.
+By 6 July Report employee expenses and benefits if not processed through payroll.

 By 22 July Pay Class 1A NIC on P11D benefits.